dmfs/http-client-essentials/README.md

 ## Background

-When developing a client library for an HTTP based protocol or library you often need to decide for an HTTP client implementation to do the actual communication.
-However, sometimes you may regret your choice later on and you want or have to move on to another implementation (like when Android deprecated and finally removed the Apache HttpClient from it's API).
+When developing a client library for an HTTP based protocol or library you often need to decide for an HTTP client implementation to carry out the actual requests.
+However, sometimes you may regret your choice later on and you want to or have to move on to another implementation (like when Android deprecated and finally removed the Apache HttpClient from its SDK).

-On the other hand, when developing an application that makes use of serveral HTTP based protocols you usually want to use an existing libraries for that.
+On the other hand, when developing an application that makes use of serveral HTTP based protocols you usually want to use an existing library for that.
 In that case it's rather annoying when all the libraries you want to use pull in a different HTTP client as a dependency, or even worse, depend on different versions of the same HTTP client library.

 ## Why should I use http-client-essentials for my library?